Roger Reeves

 Description

 How do we form an opinion about what we see around us?
 How do we make decisions that are relevant in the design world?
-In this course, students discuss, analyze, and discover the principles of design through a comprehensive exploration of successful projects envisioned by artists, architects, theorists, and authors.
-This course examines problem solving through the principles of design for a variety of project types, and will include lectures, readings, and individual assignments.
+In this course, students discuss, analyze, and discover design principles by exploring successful projects envisioned by artists, architects, theorists, and authors.
+This course examines problem-solving for various project types and will include lectures, readings, and individual assignments.
 Class discussions will explore new aesthetic trends and examine how ideas have evolved to address new issues.

 |